 Do keep in mind that fluctuations in weight can show up on your face (for example, rapidly losing weight can cause sagging skin).
 Do your best to maintain a healthy average and avoid the yo-yo effect that gaining and losing pounds can have on your skin as well as overall health.

 7. Invest in a good moisturizer.

-Your 40s are a time where you can and should really start investing in your skin care routine, as the measures you take now really will impact your skin for the new few decades.
+Your 40s are a time when you can and should really start investing in your skin care routine, as the measures you take now really will affect your skin for the next few decades.
 And when we say investing, we don't mean you need to upgrade to a higher price point; we mean you need to invest time and thought into your skin.
-Time time out of your week for a treatment, find a thicker moisturizer you can't wait to slather on in the evening, get your body moving.
-All of these things are an investment—to a happier you in the long run.
+Take time out of your week for a treatment, find a thicker moisturizer you can't wait to slather on in the evening, get your body moving.
+All of these things are an investment—in a happier you in the long run.

 Shop the routine: